Meta

 AQLM

-Additive Quantization of Language Models (AQLM) is a compression method for LLM.
+Additive Quantization of Language Models (AQLM) is a compression method for LLMs.
 It quantizes multiple weights together, taking advantage of interdependencies between them.
-AQLM represents groups comprising 8 to16 weights each as a sum of multiple vector codes.
-This library supports fine-tuning its quantized models with Parameter-Efficient Fine-Tuning and LoRA by integrating into HF's PEFT library as well.
+AQLM represents groups comprising 8 to 16 weights each as a sum of multiple vector codes.
+This library supports fine-tuning its quantized models with Parameter-Efficient Fine-Tuning (PEFT) and LoRA by integrating into HF's PEFT library as well.
 More details can be found in the GitHub repository.

 AWQ